intouchgroup/es2020-boilerplate/README.md

 #### Elegance

-Exposes functions that can be used as building blocks to compose more complex build processes.
+Exposes functions that can be used as building blocks to compose more complex build processes.<br>
 The zero configuration build process was built using these functions.<br>
 <br>